pslib-cz/2022-p2a-mme-pppp-CernyDavid/README.md

 Then, use those holes and screw in the holder like this:

 ![1686840939450](https://github.com/pslib-cz/2022-p2a-mme-pppp-CernyDavid/assets/91247706/b7322ecc-bd63-46a0-a58c-a0a94e803cd7)
 Unfortunately, the screws that are already inside are too short, so you need to get a longer ones.
-They should be at least 5mm longer.
+They need to be exactly 5 mm longer.
+Make sure the holder fits really tightly, because if it doesn't, it can cause troubles.

 ![1686840939479](https://github.com/pslib-cz/2022-p2a-mme-pppp-CernyDavid/assets/91247706/5de9eed2-2ec0-4a3f-b7c6-9581345ad61b)
 ## Chains